Why Do Cats Lick?

 First, let’s go into the easiest one, why cats lick themselves.
 This one is fairly simple because most of the talk about this is true.
 Cats are very clean animals and will lick themselves as a way to groom themselves.

 Since cats like to be clean, the lick themselves to remove any excess dirt, or even possible mats in their fur.
 You will often see a cat spending multiple hours in a day grooming themselves.
+Some with stay up until the waking hours grooming because they want to be clean cats.
+Some have the pet behavior, some don’t.
+This is also dependent on different cat breeds.
+Some are known to groom themselves more often than others.

 Why Cats Lick Cats and Dogs